-Whilst many of the GDPR’s requirements are similar to existing data protection provisions, the new rules will strengthen data protection requirements.
-The amount of information that needs to be given to individuals will increase, reporting obligations in the event of a breach will be greater and heavier sanctions will be imposed for non-compliance.
+Whilst many of the GDPR’s requirements are similar to previous data protection provisions, the new rules strengthened data protection requirements.
+In the interests of transparency, there is now a significant amount of information that needs to be given to individuals at key stages, with greater reporting obligations in the event of a breach and heavier sanctions for non-compliance.

-The clock is ticking loudly for all organisations holding and processing personal data relating to individuals.
-Our unique position at the heart of the pensions industry means we can provide commercial advice on how the new data protection laws apply in a pensions context and what practical steps need to be taken.
+Our unique position at the heart of the pensions industry means we can provide commercial advice on how the new data protection laws apply in a pensions context and what practical steps need to be taken to ensure continued compliance.

 How we can help

-- identifying the questions to ask when auditing data
+- identifying the questions to ask when auditing (or “mapping”) scheme personal data

 - reviewing existing or new contracts